centreon/centreon-documentation/versioned_docs/version-23.10/reporting/configure.md

 **BEST PRACTICE**: Select different retention periods according to the granularity of the statistical data:

--   Hourly aggregated values are used to analyze a metric over a short period, they take a lot of space on the disk.
+-   Hourly aggregated values are used to analyze a metric over a short period.
+They take a lot of space on the disk.
 You may not need to keep these statistics more that two or three months.
 -   Beyond five or six months, you may only need to view the trend for availability or performance statistics.
 You could then keep the